Part Three of Our Citizenship Overview

 Do you need help with Citizenship through Naturalization?
 Are you a resident of Montana, North Dakota or Wyoming?
 If so, you’ve come to the right place to learn about your options, you can keep reading our guide.
 If you know you need help and want to contact us now, you can click here.

 The most common way that aliens, people not born in the United States, obtain citizenship is through the naturalization process.
 Naturalization is the name given to the process of requesting citizenship.
 The basic requirement for citizenship through naturalization is that the applicant be a lawful permanent resident.
-Generally, an applicant must have spent five years as a lawful permanent resident and maintained residence in the United States in order to be eligible for naturalization.
-Those lawful permanent residents who obtain their status through marriage to U.S. citizens are eligible to apply after three years so long as a U.S. citizen spouse sponsors them by supplying evidence of the good-faith nature of the marriage.
+Generally, an applicant must have spent five years as a lawful permanent resident.
+Beside the time requirement, the applicant must have maintained residence in the United States.
+Those lawful permanent residents who obtain their status through marriage to U.S. citizens are eligible to apply sooner.
+They can apply after three years.
+However, the U.S. citizen spouse must sponsor them by supplying evidence of the good-faith nature of the marriage.

 Knowledge of English and Civics